fortuneiyoha/Blogr/README.md

 - **Sass:** To write CSS more efficiently with nested rules, variables, and mixins.
 - **Hyphen Delimiter:** Incorporated to enhance the visual presentation and organization of elements, contributing to a more polished and user-friendly design.
 - **Mobile-first workflow:** To ensure a better user experience on smaller screens and devices.

-### What I learned

-A reflection on what was learned while completing the project.

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

 ### Useful resources